darkpicnic/django-essentials/README.rst

 After building several projects, I finally made a script to do most of the work.
 This file currently does this:

-1. creates a skeleton fabfile.py
+1. creates a skeleton fabfile.py (stub code)

-2. creates a skeleton requirements.txt
+2. creates a skeleton requirements.txt (with Django)

 3. creates a .gitignore file with these already added